Tyler Boyd (soccer): Beşiktaş

 On July 15, 2019, Boyd joined Turkish Süper Lig side Beşiktaş, signing a 4-year contract.
 On November 7, 2019, Boyd scored his first goal for the club in a 3-1 defeat to Sporting Braga in the group stage of the UEFA Europa League.

 On September 13, 2020, Boyd scored a spectacular long-range effort in a 3–1 win over Trabzonspor.
 On October 7, Boyd was not included as one of the club's 14 foreign roster spots for the first half of the Süper Lig season.
 This happened despite the player having started all six of the club's games that season.

 Loan to Sivasspor

 On February 1, 2021, Boyd was loaned out to fellow Turkish Süper Lig club Sivasspor until the end of the season.

 LA Galaxy

-After a preseason trial, Boyd signed a one year contract with American MLS club LA Galaxy on February 20, 2023.
+After a preseason trial, Boyd signed a one-year contract with American MLS club LA Galaxy on February 20, 2023.

+Nashville SC

+On December 30, 2023, it was announced that Boyd has signed with Nashville SC from the 2024 season until the end of 2026, with an extension option through 2027.
+As part of the deal, LA Galaxy received two international roster spots and $150,000 in General Allocation Money.
+The Galaxy would also receive up to $625k in conditional General Allocation Money should Boyd meet certain performance metrics.